-Every pharmacy permitted by the Mississippi Board of Pharmacy engaged in the compounding of pharmaceuticals that is not a licensed 503B pharmacy following good manufacturing practices (GMP) shall comply with USP 797 and 795 standards 795, USP 797, and USP 800 when compounding in the scope of those chapters.
-The designated facility USP representative must be a pharmacist licensed in the State of Mississippi.
+Every pharmacy permitted by the Mississippi Board of Pharmacy engaged in the-compounding of pharmaceuticals that is not permitted as an outsourcing pharmacy-that is not a licensed 503B pharmacy following good manufacturing practices (GMP) shall comply with USP 795, USP 797, and USP 800 when compounding in the scope of those chapters.
+Every outsourcing pharmacy is required to follow good manufacturing practices (GMP) when compounding and have a pharmacists as their designated USP Representative.
+The designated facility USP representative-Person in Charge must be a pharmacist licensed in the State of Mississippi.